 In most circumstances, the naked position is not a desirable risk for the potential reward to be made.
 So a strategy many traders gravitate towards is the credit spread.

 The credit spread is a strategy that allows a more active trader to benefit from selling options, while not taking on the risk of a naked option.
 It does this by purchasing a related long option to serve as a hedge and thereby creating a synthetic covering for the trade.

 Take a look at this chart below:

-If the trader sells a call option he/she is also taking on the huge risk that the trade could move higher (unlimited risk profile).
-To limit this risk the trader will buy a call option just 1-2 strike prices higher.
+If the trader sells a call option, they are taking on the huge risk that the trade could move higher.
+To limit this risk, the trader will buy a call option just 1-2 strike prices higher.